-It was one of the most interesting, beautiful but exhausting days in our trip.
+It was one of the most interesting, beautiful but exhausting days of our trip.

 We really like Atherton Tableland.
-Within the first week we visited 12 Cairns attractions and it wasn’t the end.
-Next week we were planning to see best Cairns beaches.
+Within the first week, we visited 12 Cairns attractions and it wasn’t the end.
+Next week we were planning to see the best Cairns beaches.

 PS.
 I have to praise Nell as she was great on this trip.
 She did not complain, walked with passion and she knew how to milk it and get ice creams whenever possible.
 Well done girl!

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.

 Maxtrax – if you get bogged, you can use it for additional traction

 Tire Deflator – deflate tires quickly when going on dirt or 4WD

 Air Compressor – inflate tires quickly after going back on bitumen (we use MM)

 Tire Repair Kit – to fix the tire by yourself when you don’t have access to the tire shop (we use Oztrail)